Fdslk/ops/ELK/README.md

 ![pic3](https://user-images.githubusercontent.com/6279298/168613317-c88bbf58-3af2-4706-8e12-383a321801a5.png)

 * At here you have learned how to make a ELK log system on your application.

+### EFK

+#### Deploy elasticsearch

+* The same as the former ElasticSearch deployment manifest

+#### Deploy kibana

+* The same as the former Kibana deployment manifest

+#### Deploy fluentd

+* At here, we will define a [DeamonSet manifest to deploy fluentd](https://github.com/Fdslk/ops/blob/main/ELK/fluentd-manual.yml) which deploy a Pods for collecting the Pods log and docker contanier log.

 ## How difference between them